Tokyo

 Boarding times: 6:20, 6:50, 7:20, 7:40, 8:10, 8:40, 9:20, 9:50, 10:20

 This bus also stops at Fuji-Q Highland, Fujisan Station, and several hotels.
-It and takes around 2 hours to reach Kawaguchiko Station.
+It takes around 2 hours to reach Kawaguchiko Station.
 After 10:20 AM, around once an hour from 11:20 to 6:20 PM.
 In the afternoon, the bus boarding location changes to the first floor of the Tokyo Station Tekko Building: here.

 5. Shinagawa Station Line